-Trap: Don't fall into the trap of arguing or defending your project or position in the media tention because that's what sells their product; however, sometimes planners can find reporters who are interested in the project and fairly report what they see.
+Trap: Don't fall into the trap of arguing or defending your project or position in the media

+This is another arena where effective use of the 3Ps is essential.
+The media tends to feed on contention because that's what sells their product; however, sometimes planners can find reporters who are interested in the project and fairly report what they see.
 This is an asset, so planners should capitalize on it.
 Opponents will focus the media on negative aspects of the project.
 Planners need to turn that around and find, focus on, and highlight the project's positive aspects.